mapbox/mapbox-maps-ios/DEVELOPING.md

    `swiftlint` in the root of the repository.

 4. uses [Swift Package Manager](https://github.com/apple/swift-package-manager)
    to manage dependencies for development.
-Cocapods is supported for *consuming* the SDK.
+Cocoapods is supported for *consuming* the SDK.

 5. uses [secret-shield](https://github.com/mapbox/secret-shield) to help block